 Participation in a study abroad program encourages the exchange of knowledge and understanding and promotes enlightened and responsible global citizenship.
-More than a third of Carolina undergraduate students have studied abroad by the time they graduate – one of the highest study abroad rates among U.S. public universities.
+Approximately a third of Carolina undergraduate students study abroad before they graduate – one of the highest study abroad rates among U.S. public universities.
 Study abroad opportunities are available at the undergraduate, graduate and professional levels, with the Study Abroad Office in the College of Arts and Sciences managing the majority of undergraduate programs and those offered through the Graduate School.
 The Study Abroad Office also manages undergraduate programs for the School of Journalism and Mass Communication, the School of Education and the School of Information and Library Science.
 A number of the other professional schools – such as medicine, law, social work and nursing – manage their own programs.

 The Study Abroad Office offers more than 320 programs in 71 countries.
 These global education opportunities are offered through bilateral exchange agreements, direct enrollment opportunities at partner universities, agreements with professional program providers and through other UNC-organized study abroad programs, which are often led by Carolina faculty.
 The Study Abroad Office also administers the joint degree program with the National University of Singapore.
 Office staff are dedicated to helping students study abroad and pair students with the most appropriate and fulfilling educational opportunities, provide financial and health information and even suggest tips for traveling green and sustainably.